DoorDash Inc. (DASH) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DASH starting from Fang Andy, who sale 67,000 shares at the price of $59.20 back on Apr 21.
-After this action, Fang Andy now owns 54,015 shares of DoorDash Inc., valued at $3,966,476 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DASH starting from Brown Shona L, who sale 1,250 shares at the price of $62.74 back on May 04.
+After this action, Brown Shona L now owns 77,278 shares of DoorDash Inc., valued at $78,425 using the latest closing price.

 Stock Fundamentals for DASH